Huanzhuo/huanzhuo.github.io/_pages/about.md

       <td>Researcher at TU Dresden
         <ul>
           <li>Coordinating and managing research projects, more details can be found on the page of <a href="/projects/">Projects</a></li>
-          <li>Conducting research on In-network Computing and Industrial 5G using scikit-learn, PyTorch, Mininet, Ryu SDN Framework, and Open vSwitch, more details can be found on the pages of <a href="/publications/">Publications</a> and <a href="/activities/">Activity</a></li>
+          <li>Conducting research on In-network Computing and Industrial 5G networks using scikit-learn, PyTorch, Mininet, Ryu and Open vSwitch SDN Framework, more details can be found on the pages of <a href="/publications/">Publications</a> and <a href="/activities/">Activity</a></li>
           <li>Applying for funding on research projects</li>
           <li>Teaching and supervising students, more details can be found on the page of <a href="/teaching/">Teaching</a></li>
         </ul>